jack-webb/GoodbyeVibration/README.md

  `appops`.
 This was removed from user view in 4.4.2, but still accessible by developers, and under the hood.

-GoodbyeVibration uses `appops` to remove a given app's `VIBRATE` permission.
+GoodbyeVibration uses `appops` under the hood to remove a given app's `VIBRATE` permission.
 It also provides a worker to persist the change when the app is updated.